 10. Addition of a permanent location at which a teach-out is being conducted for students of another institution that has ceased operations before all students have completed their program of study

-11. Addition of a branch campus
+11. Addition of a new location or branch campus

 The college’s request and supporting documentation serve as the basis for the Council’s decision to approve or deny a substantive modification request.
 To assist the college in preparing its request, the documentation required for the substantive change submission is listed under each substantive change category below.